bubsler807/site/content/Blog/thomas pynchon intertextual.md

 ---
-title: Intertextual Resonances in the works of Thomas Pynchon
+title: Intertextual Resonances and Reflections in the Works of Thomas Pynchon
 date: 2025-03-08
 tags:
   - Literature
 ---
 # On the 3rd Chapter of Thomas Pynchon's Mason & Dixon as a Mirror Image of the 1st Chapter of V.

-Mason and Dixon is, like Gravity's Rainbow (V2), a return to, a reconsideration, and reconfiguration of the themes and scenes of his first novel V. Both books play with the symbol of V and its semiotic ambiguity as to whether it is compressing downwards or dissipating upwards (notably the opposite of classical, "chain-of-being"-esque metaphysics, if anything, the V symbol points to spiritual dispersions stemming from a material god, another possibility would be polytheism) whether it is a centrifugal, scattering history and meaning outward, or centripetal, drawing inward.
+Mason & Dixon is in part, like Gravity's Rainbow (V2), a return to, a reconsideration, and reconfiguration of the themes and scenes of his first novel V. Both books play with the symbol of V and its semiotic ambiguity as to whether it is compressing downwards or dissipating upwards (notably the opposite of classical, "chain-of-being"-esque metaphysics, if anything, the V symbol points to spiritual dispersions stemming from a material god, another possibility would be polytheism) whether it is a centrifugal, scattering history and meaning outward, or centripetal, drawing inward.
 It functions much like the symbol of a Cross in a way, a union of opposites... of the material and the spiritual, the sacred and the profane.
 But, it is not so much a union of opposites but rather a confusion of opposites.

 As far as I know, nobody has yet pointed out just how closely chapter 3 of M&D in particular mirrors chapter 1 of V.